 ii) our obligations under the Contract will be suspended and the time for performance of our obligations will be extended for the duration of the Event outside our Control.
 Where the Event outside our control affects our performance of the Programme or Additional Services, we will restart the Programme and Additional Services as soon as reasonably possible after the Event outsides our control is over.

-d) You may cancel a Contract affected by an Event outside of our control which has continued for more than 30 days.
+d) You may cancel a Contract affected by an Event outside of our control which has continued for more than 150 days.
 To cancel, please contact us in accordance with clause 3.
-If you opt to cancel, you will have to return (at our cost) any relevant Programme materials you have already received and we will refund the fees you have paid and any other costs, charges, expenses or disbursements.
+If you opt to cancel, you will have to return (at our cost) any relevant Programme materials you have already received and we will refund training fees you have paid but not further or otherwise.

 12) THE SCHOOL’S RIGHTS TO CANCEL THE CONTRACT